karlnicholas/javaee-security-quickstart-archetype/readme.md

 This readme.md started with the readme.md from the same.

-[You can see the project in action on OpenShift.](http://mvc-jsec.rhcloud.com/) Note that openshift will shutdown the server after 48 hours of inactivity.
-If this has happened, you will need to refresh the site for a couple of minutes while opneshift
-starts the project up again.
+[You can see the project in action on OpenShift.](http://mvc-jsec.rhcloud.com/) Note that `OpenShift` will shutdown the server after 48 hours of inactivity.
+If this has happened, you will need to refresh the site for a couple of minutes while `OpenShift` starts the project up again.

 Generated project characteristics